Information on document certification and translation

 - Notaries authorised to attach an apostille (stamped official certificate) to your documents

-Applicants with documentation in Chinese must in all cases submit their booklets that have been certified and stamped by a notary.
+- China: Applicants with documentation in Chinese must in all cases submit their booklets that have been certified and stamped by a Chinese notary.

 - Translations of documents must be accurate translations of original documents.
 The corresponding information must be provided in the translator’s certification statement.
 The source language for the translation must also be stated.
 A copy of the original document must be inseparably attached to the translation.
 Stamps and annotations must also be translated.